Artificial Intelligence for Microbiology and Microbiome Research: Introduction

-In this article, we review the application of various AI techniques in microbiology and microbiome research.
-We will focus on the applications of machine learning, particularly deep learning techniques.
 Traditional microbiologists excel in image analysis skills for identifying pathogens in Gram stains, ova and parasite preparations, blood smears, and histopathologic slides.
-They classify colony growth on agar plates for assessment.
+They also characterize colony growth on agar plates to identify microorganisms and assess their properties, such as antibiotic susceptibility or ecological roles, often complementing these techniques with modern molecular methods.
 AI advances in computer vision can automate these processes, supporting timely and accurate diagnoses~\cite{peiffer2020machine,burns2023use}.
 Advances in sequencing technologies, especially next-generation sequencing, enable substantial numbers of samples to be processed rapidly and cost-efficiently~\cite{cox2013sequencing}.
-The accessibility of large-scale microbiome datasets propelled the development of numerous AI (especially machine learning or deep learning) approaches in microbiome studies, as reviewed previously~\cite{marcos2021applications,wu2021towards,qu2019application, ghannam2021machine,cammarota2020gut,moreno2021statistical,namkung2020machine,li2022machine,yecsilyurt2022microbiome,metcalf2017microbiome, goodswen2021machine,soueidan2015machine,roy2024deep,gerber2024ai,lim2022artificial,zhu2020application,zeng_applying_2021,mccoubrey_harnessing_2021,loganathan_influence_2022,knights_supervised_2011,hernandez_medina_machine_2022,asnicar2023machine,malakar2024understanding,lin2021artificial,jiang2022machine,iadanza2020gut,roy2024deep,tonkovic2020literature,loganathan2022influence,mathieu2022machine,krause2021analyzing,abavisani2024deciphering,he2022advances,kumar2022artificial,wu2024multi,roy2024deep,yan2024recent}.
+The accessibility of large-scale microbiome datasets propelled the development of numerous AI (especially machine learning) approaches in microbiome studies~\cite{marcos2021applications,wu2021towards,qu2019application, ghannam2021machine,cammarota2020gut,moreno2021statistical,namkung2020machine,li2022machine,yecsilyurt2022microbiome,metcalf2017microbiome, goodswen2021machine,roy2024deep,gerber2024ai,lim2022artificial,zhu2020application,zeng_applying_2021,mccoubrey_harnessing_2021,loganathan_influence_2022,knights_supervised_2011,hernandez_medina_machine_2022,asnicar2023machine,malakar2024understanding,lin2021artificial,jiang2022machine,iadanza2020gut,roy2024deep,tonkovic2020literature,loganathan2022influence,mathieu2022machine,krause2021analyzing,abavisani2024deciphering,he2022advances,kumar2022artificial,wu2024multi,roy2024deep,yan2025recent}.
 However, a comprehensive review of existing applications of AI techniques in microbiology and microbiome research is still lacking.
 This review article aims to fill this gap.
 The following sections are organized as follows.
 We first briefly describe various AI subfields, focusing on machine learning and the three basic machine learning paradigms.
-Next, we elaborate on the different deep learning techniques categorized under the three primary machine learning paradigms.
+Next, we elaborate on the different deep learning techniques categorized according to their underlying inductive biases and learning objectives.
 Then, we systematically review the various applications of AI techniques in microbiology and microbiome research.
-Finally, we will present an outlook on the future directions of AI for microbiology and microbiome research.
+Finally, we discuss outstanding challenges and future directions of AI for microbiology and microbiome research.